-The Clinical Genetics Residency program, accredited by the Residency Review Committee of the ACGME, is open to US citizens or permanent residents who have a U.S. or Canadian M.D. or D.O. degree and who have completed two years of residency in an ACGME-accredited program.
+The Clinical Genetics Residency program, accredited by the Residency Review Committee of the ACGME, is open to US citizens or permanent residents who have a U.S. or Canadian M.D. or D.O. degree and who have completed one or more years of clinical residency training in an ACGME-accredited program.

 We are members of the Electronic Residency Application Service (ERAS) and use the ERAS and National Resident Matching Program centralized application systems to review applications.
 ERAS opens in July, and applications should be completed by August 28th for timely consideration.
 On campus interviews are arranged between September and December on dedicated interview days.
 The campus interview last one or two days, and includes interviews with the Division Chief, the Program Director, and other faculty depending on availability and scheduling.
 Current clinical genetics residents and recent graduates of the program are available to meet with potential residents.